wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 {% post_image hashed_id: '1b504300470d4a8d8d3857ad88151f11680215b4', class: 'center' %}

-Your Audience is divided into three sections: those who entered information into a Turnstile, those tracked with an email address (through Turnstile or [email merge tags)]({{ '/email-marketing' | post_url }}), and total audience.
-You also have the opportunity to Search for individual contacts.
+You can check out your Audience in three ways: those who've entered information into a Turnstile, those tracked with an email address (through Turnstile or [email merge tags)]({{ '/email-marketing' | post_url }}), and total audience.
+You also have the opportunity to Search for individual contacts by name or email address.

+Each audience member has their own summary line.

+{% post_image hashed_id: '2d90c362b5d0b1a22493de08d285872d76e4d501', class: 'center' %}

-Each contact gets its own line.
-In the blue or grey box on the right (grey for unrecognized, blue for recognized) you'll see a number.
+In the blue or grey box on the left (grey for unrecognized, blue for recognized) you'll see a number.
 This number indicates the number of videos this audience member has watched in your Wistia account.

-Next to that you'll see the network on which the viewer watched your video and their location.
-If they've been tagged with an email, that will be on this line too.
-Still more information provided: where the source came from (passed in?
-Turnstile?), and when they watched their last video.
+Next to that you'll see the network on which the viewer watched your video (or their name, if available) and their location.

+Still more goodies available:

+-   Their email address (if provided)
+-   Where the lead came from (passed in?
+Turnstile?)
+-   And the last video they watched of yours

 Each member of your audience has their own Viewer Page.
 Clicking anywhere on the line in order to check it out!